Masks, Hygiene and Sanitation

 Learn some approaches faculty can use if a student shows up to class without a mask or takes off their mask in class.

-PSU has added hand sanitizing stations across campus.
-You will see them at building entrances and elevator foyers.
+PSU has added hand sanitizing stations at building entrances and elevator foyers across campus.
 Suggestions for hand sanitizers in public locations should be sent to Facilities and Property Management.

 Cleaning wipes, cleaning spray, and hand sanitizer may be acquired by General Fund departments from Materials Management Services (MMS) at no cost.
 Auxiliary and self-support departments may purchase these items from a source chosen by them or from MMS.
 Departments can submit a request to MMS using the COVID Supply Request Form.